 |As a Player:||Boston College: 1991 - 1994; Carolina Panthers: 1995-1996; NFL Europe, Frankfurt|

-Reed has been an assistant coach at the college level for eight years and at the NFL level for five seasons.
-He coached NC State All-American David Amerson, who ranks third in ACC history in total interceptions with 18.
+•Has been an assistant coach at the college level for 10 years and at the NFL level for five seasons.
+He coached NC State All-American David Amerson, who is third in ACC history in career interceptions (18).
 As a professional coach with the Philadelphia Eagles, he worked with former Clemson All-American and nine-time Pro Bowl selection Brian Dawkins.

-Reed helped the Wolfpack to four bowl games in his six years with the program (2007-12).
-That includes this season when NC State beat a top five Florida State team and played Vanderbilt in the Music City Bowl.
-NC State tied for the ACC lead in interceptions this year with 16.
-NC State defensive backs were also a big reason the Wolfpack led the ACC in third-down conversion defense, allowing just 27 percent.
+•Helped the Wolfpack to four bowl games in his six years with the program.
+That includes 2012, when NC State beat a top-five Florida State team and played Vanderbilt in the Music City Bowl.

-Three times in the last five years NC State ranked in the top 20 in the nation in interceptions, including this past year when the Pack ranked 20th with 16.
+•Three times in his last five years there, NC State finished in the top 20 in the nation in interceptions, including 2012 when it was 20th with 16 interceptions.

-The 2011 NC State team had 27 interceptions, the most by any FBS school since 2003 when Nebraska had 32.
-The total ranks in a tie for second most in ACC history, and the most since 1994 when Virginia also had 27 interceptions.
+•The 2011 NC State squad had 27 interceptions, the most by an FBS school since 2003, when Nebraska had 32.
+The total tied for second-most in ACC history and the most since 1994, when Virginia had 27 interceptions.

-That year, Amerson had 13 interceptions to lead the nation, five more than any other player.
-It is tied for the second most interceptions in NCAA history.
-Amerson also led the nation in interception return yards with 205 that year and tied for the lead in interception returns for touchdown with two.
-Amerson was a unanimous All-American in 2011 when he was also a Thorpe Award finalist and won the Jack Tatum Award.
+•In 2011, Amerson had 13 interceptions to lead the nation, five more than any other player.
+It tied for the third-most interceptions in NCAA history.
+Amerson also led the nation in interception return yards (205) and tied for the lead in interception returns for touchdown (2).
+Amerson was a unanimous All-American in 2011, when he was also a Thorpe Award finalist and won the Jack Tatum Award.

-In addition to Amerson, Reed also coached many other all-conference players at NC State.
-Amerson was a second-team All-ACC cornerback in 2012, while safety Earl Wolff was a first-team selection.
-In 2011 Brandon Bishop was an honorable mention selection.
-Overall, four different NC State players made an All-ACC team in his six years.
+•In addition to Amerson, Reed also coached many other all-conference players at NC State.
+Amerson was a Second-Team All-ACC cornerback in 2012, while safety Earl Wolff was a first-team selection.
+Overall, four different NC State players earned All-ACC honors in his six seasons.

-The native of Wilmington, DE played on three bowl teams that finished with top 25 rankings in the AP poll, including the 1993 season when Boston College upset number-one ranked Notre Dame in South Bend, a 41-39 victory that denied the Irish of the 1993 National Championship.
-He played three seasons for Tom Coughlin, who has gone on to win two Super Bowl Championships with the New York Giants, and his senior year for Dan Henning, who has also gone on to coach in the NFL.
+•Played three seasons for Tom Coughlin, who has gone on to win two Super Bowl Championships with the New York Giants, and his senior year for Dan Henning, who also went on to coach in the NFL.

-Reed was the last selection of the 1995 NFL draft by the Carolina Panthers and he played two seasons for that team, 1995 and 1996.
-He also played for the NFL Europe team in Frankfurt and was the team captain of the 1999 Frankfurt team that won the World Bowl Championship.
+•Was the last selection of the 1995 NFL draft by the Carolina Panthers and played two seasons (1995,96) for that team, including the 1995 team that played its home games at Memorial Stadium.
+He also played for the NFL Europe team in Frankfurt and was the team captain of the 1999 team that won the World Bowl Championship.